ArnPiano/MusicTransformer/README.md

 The scheduler is Noam Optimizer, discussed in the paper Attention is All You Need.
 The Loss function is cross entropy with label smoothing.

+## Instructions

+put midi dataset in the folder: midi_in

+Go to project directory and execute process_midi.py Change the config as you prefer execute train.py

+Beware: the program creates many checkpoints